 Abraham was formerly admitted to the United States Patent and Trade Mark Office.
 He is a Chartered Engineer and a Certified Management Accountant.
-He is also the former President and a current council member of the Caymanian Bar Association and member of the Cayman Islands Law Reform Commission.
+He is the former President of the Caymanian Bar Association and member of the Cayman Islands Law Reform Commission.

 1997 - Admitted as an attorney and counsellor-at-law in Massachusetts, US (not practising)

 2001 - Admitted as an attorney-at-law in the Cayman Islands